The Atheist Bible, CC-BY Fabian M. Suchanek

 A package

 It is true that some of the metaphysical arguments of religion, and even some of its moral values, are debatable (as we have not hesitated to point out before).
 However, these are, in the view of believers, necessary and ultimately minor evils.
-Religion, as a package, has brought moral values, philosophical clarity, and social structure to so many societies that one should not worry about the details of religious dogmata, but rather appreciate the work that religion as a whole has done to domesticate mankind.
+Religion, as a package, has brought moral values, philosophical clarity, and social structure to so many societies that one should not worry about the details of religious dogmata but rather appreciate the work that religion as a whole has done to domesticate mankind.

 A Humanist perspective

 Humanists argue that we should not praise the jug if all we want is the water.
 That water can very well be carried in any other jug (or in a pipeline, for that matter).
 Hiding behind the claim of an ultimately helpful message is just a trick to avoid criticism, according to Humanists.
-Religion should not be allowed to promote its harmful aspects, such as homophobia, subordination of women, or claims of knowledge of the divine will, under the guise of transmitting some higher message.
+Religion should not be allowed to promote its harmful aspects, such as homophobia, subordination of women, or claims of the knowledge of divine will, under the guise of transmitting some higher message.
 And indeed, in Schopenhauer’s dialog, Demopheles' interlocutor replies: Untruth may never serve as a vehicle for truth.
-If we permit untruth to be taught, and be it with good intentions, we open the door to malicious abuse at devastating scale — which is indeed what happens with religions.
+If we permit untruth to be taught, and be it with good intentions, we open the door to malicious abuse at devastating scale — which is indeed what happens with religions/.

-Different from religions, though, Humanism is not a monolithic ideology.
+Different from religion, though, Humanism is not a monolithic ideology.
 Humanism is open to improvement and criticism (as the present book testifies on several occasions).
 Humanism accepts that values evolve, and holds that it is up to all of us, together, to explore how we can make life better for more people.
-One of the keys in this endeavor is, according to Humanists, education.
-So, rather than finding ways to convey a message to under-educated people, Humanism holds that we should educate these people in the first place.

 In the dark, it is good to take a blind man as guide.